Athenian-Computer-Science/average-5-assignment-template/README.md

-# Average 5
+# Average x

 ## Problem Description
-Write a function that takes 5 numbers and returns their average.
+Write a function that takes input numbers and returns their average.
 Use the starter code to help you with format.

-In the `main` part of the program, ask the user for 5 numbers.
-You should do this in 5 requests - feel free to use a loop to make it more elegant.
+In the `main` part of the program, ask the user for the numbers to be averaged.

 ## Example
 ```